DevchainUserGroup/RaffleDraw/README.md

 - `git commit -m "the goal of your commit"`
 - `git push origin THE_NAME_OF_YOUR_BRANCH_AKA_SLACK_USERNAME` to upload your commit on github

+### Tips

+If we create a Github Issue for each User Story we can reference them in the commit message as `#ISSUEID`, for example:

+- `git commit -m "#1 - Register a Participant: create the Attendee sol with unit test"`